Links on Android Authority may earn us a commission. Learn more.

-With 2020 flagship season well underway, photography enthusiasts have a bunch of new cameras to choose from.
-Three of the best on the market right now are the Samsung Galaxy S20 Plus, Huawei P40 Pro, and the OnePlus 8 Pro.
-Priced around the $1,000 mark, these phones compete for the same premium crowd, aiming to win them over with the best photography package around.
+The Samsung Galaxy S20 Plus, Huawei P40 Pro, and the OnePlus 8 Pro continue to be amazing options for photo enthusiasts.
+With an MSRP of $1,000 or less, these phones compete for the same premium crowd, aiming to win them over with the best photography package around.

-While the Samsung Galaxy S20 Ultra and Huawei P40 Pro Plus might offer the very best in-class camera hardware on the market, I’m more interested in the capabilities of the more reasonably priced 2020 flagship.
+While the Samsung Galaxy S20 Ultra and Huawei P40 Pro Plus offered the very best-in-class camera hardware at launch, I’m more interested in the more reasonably priced 2020 flagship capabilities.
 Plus, who really needs a 10x zoom anyway?
 Let’s dive in and see which can claim the photography crown.

 Click here for full-quality image samples.